Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Experiments

-To explore differences in the structure of learned image representations, we project the embedding spaces of three benchmark sets, each constructed by combining datasets used for retrieval and zero-shot classification across radiology, microscopy, and visible light photography (VLP), into two dimensions using t-SNE (Figure~\ref{fig:tsne}).
+To further understand the effect of dataset scale and curation fidelity on learned representations, we visualize the embedding spaces of models trained on the \datasetcomp (baseline) and \datasetsub datasets.
+Both models share identical architectures and training hyperparameters, differing only in dataset composition, allowing a direct comparison of representation quality.
+We project the embedding spaces of three benchmark sets, each constructed by combining datasets used for retrieval and zero-shot classification across radiology, microscopy, and VLP, into two dimensions using t-SNE (Figure~\ref{fig:tsne} in the Appendix).
 The radiology benchmark includes MIMIC-CXR and other related zero-shot classification tasks, totaling approximately 41,000 samples.
 The microscopy and VLP benchmarks contain approximately 20,000 and 6,000 samples, respectively.
-To quantify differences between the embedding distributions, we compute the Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel}.
-Given a dataset $X$ (e.g., all radiology samples), we extract embeddings $\phi(X)$ and $\psi(X)$ using vision encoders $\phi$ and $\psi$ trained on \datasetsub and \datasetcomp, respectively.
-To assess whether the differences between these distributions are statistically significant, we perform a permutation test by randomly reassigning samples and recomputing MMD over 100 iterations to generate an empirical null distribution.
+To quantify differences between the embedding distributions, we compute the Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel} (more details in \S\ref{RepAnal}).

-Visual inspection of the embeddings reveals distinct representational structures between the two models.
-This distinction is particularly evident in microscopy and VLP, where the latent spaces of the two models are more clearly differentiated.
-In contrast, radiology embeddings appear more intermixed, with less visual separation between the models’ representation spaces.
-Nonetheless, the MMD analysis confirms that the observed differences are statistically significant across all modalities.
-For the aggregated radiology dataset, the observed MMD is 0.0214 (null range: 0.0186–0.0214; \textit{p} = 0.005).
-For the aggregated microscopy dataset, the observed MMD is 0.0212 (null range: 0.0188–0.0212; \textit{p} < 0.001).
-For the VLP dataset, the observed MMD is again 0.0214 (null range: 0.0186–0.0214; \textit{p} = 0.007).
-These results indicate that models trained on subfigure-level data yield significantly different representation spaces compared to those trained on compound figures.
+Visual inspection of the embeddings reveals distinct representational structures in the latent spaces of the models.
+Moreover, the MMD analysis confirms that the observed differences are statistically significant across all modalities.
+These results confirm that models trained on subfigure-level data with enriched textual context learn substantially different representations compared to models trained on compound figures and full captions without summaries.